-Uncontrolled Driveway and Parking Area Construction - Currently there are no constraints on building residential driveways and parking areas, including on Town land.
+Uncontrolled Driveway and Parking Area Construction - The Town recently enacted an ordinance to control Currently there are no constraints on building residential driveways and parking areas, including on Town land.
 These impervious and sometimes raised areas affect the free flow of water and contribute to the stormwater management issues.
 This is being addressed by requiring permits for future driveway and parking area construction on Town land, but there are no guidelines for evaluation of such permits.